Two weeks later

 “Sure,” Sydney said, not at all surprised by the unpredictable temperament of her sister, amazed Shelby had talked as long as she had.
 “Don’t get pregnant,” Sydney added, not sure why she said it, except that life seemed harder with kids.

 “You don’t have to worry about me,” Shelby said, looking off down the street.
 “That’s not in my plans,” she added.
 At least not in her immediate ones.
 But no way did little-miss-by-the-book need to know that.
 “I’m hungry.
 I’m going to go cook something for dinner.
 I’ll call you when it’s ready.”

 “Do you want help?”
 Sydney said.

 “Nah, I’m good.
 It’s nice to be alone in this house.
 I miss being alone the most,” Shelby said.

 “I know.
 Me too,” Sydney said, thinking back to the time when they’d lived with her grandmother.
-A very active grandmother—going here and there, for church, senior citizens, you name it—who left them alone a lot.
+Their very active grandmother—going here and there, for church, senior citizens, you name it—left them alone a lot.